stormqueen23/lemonMarketsDashboard/README.md

    }
 }
 ```
-For this we need another two new methods in our MarketService:
+For this we need two new methods in our MarketService:
 ```
 Future<SpaceState?> getSpaceState(AuthData authData) async {
  try {